 Contemporary miniaturists work in a variety of media and explore limitless subject matter and styles.

+All pieces submitted must be 4 inches by 4 inches or smaller.
 No photography will be accepted for this show.